-With very thin materials too high a power level can also quickly result in damage, i.e. it makes sense to experiment with samples for beginners with the PUK system to find the optimum power level, starting at a power of 20% or with very fine welding, even lower.
-Power settings between 35 and 50% are considered medium welding powers.
+With very thin materials too high a power level can also quickly result in damage, i.e. it makes sense to experiment with samples for beginners with the PUK system to find the optimum power level, starting at a power of 20 % or with very fine welding, even lower.
+Power settings between 35 and 50 % are considered medium welding powers.

-With sliver alloys in particular it is generally not practical to increase the power level above 50% as the metal will otherwise very quickly start to "spatter" instead of welding.
-Other precious metals can be welded with higher power levels, just as with stainless steel.
-Power levels above 70% are only practical in the most unusual circumstances.
+Most dental alloys can be welded with higher power levels, just as with stainless steel.
+Power levels above 70 % are only practical in the most unusual circumstances.
 There is a danger of inhomogeneous welds and only experienced users should move outside this range.